melezhik/sparrow/README.md

 There are two type of sparrow plugins:

-* public plugins - provided by [community repository](https://sparrowhub.org/) and so considered as public access
+* public plugins are provided by [SparrowHub](https://sparrowhub.org/) community plugin repository and considered as public access

-* private plugins - provided by internal or external git repositories and _not necessary_ considered as public access
+* private plugins are provided by internal or external git repositories and _not necessary_ considered as public access

-Both public and private plugins are installed with help sparrow client:
+Both public and private plugins are installed with help of sparrow client:

     sparrow  plg list
     sparrow plg install plugin_name